History of Shaktism: Early origins

-The later Indus Valley population centers of Harappa and Mohenjo-daro (c.
-3300 - 1600 BCE) "sheltered a mixed population, the major section of which came from the adjacent villages to seek their fortune in the great cities.
-They also brought with them their own cults and rituals, the Female Principle of the agricultural communities, which formed the basis of Harappan [i.e., Indus Valley] religion.
-Some of the cults and rituals of the simpler peoples were adopted by the higher, but probably not in the original, unsophisticated form.
-They were given an aristocratic colour [that reflected their worshipers' more] elevated position in the society."
+According to Bhattacharya, the later Indus Valley population centers of Harappa and Mohenjo-daro (c.
+3300 - 1600 BCE) included many people from nearby villages who brought their local beliefs and rituals with them.
+Among these was the Female Principle associated with agricultural communities, which became central to Indus Valley religion.
+Over time, these rituals were adopted and modified by the aristocracy.

 As these philosophies and rituals evolved in the northern reaches of the subcontinent, additional layers of Goddess-focused tradition were expanding outward from the sophisticated Dravidian civilizations of the south.
-The "cult of the Female Principle was a major aspect of Dravidian religion," Bhattacharyya notes.
-"The concept of Shakti was an integral part of their religion and their female deities eventually came to be identified with the Puranic Parvati, Durga or Kali. [...]
-The cult of the Sapta Matrika, or Seven Divine Mothers, which is an integral part of the Shakta religion, may [also] be of Dravidian inspiration."
+According to Bhattacharyya the "cult of the Female Principle was a major aspect of Dravidian religion," and the concept of Shakti was deeply embedded in their religion.
+The female deities underwent a process of syncretism and "eventually came to be identified with the Puranic Parvati, Durga or Kali."
+Bhattacharyya further notes that the Sapta Matrika, or Seven Divine Mothers, which are an important part of the Shakta religion, may also have Dravidian origins.